jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-22-drupal-7-features-strongarm-deployment-drush-aliases.md

 Okay, so now you're probably thinking that we should just put all of our changes into our VCS and commit it to the repository and move it to a development or testing environment.
 There is one last thing that we can do to save all the other developers on our team time, and help prevent potential human error.

 We will create a custom deployment module and use the `hook_update_N` function to automatically enable the feature module upon deployment.
 So, now we will actually get into our editor and write some code.
 Yay!

-If you're interested in learning more about how you can use a site deployment module and `hook_update_N` to make your life easier, check out **THIS POST**

 We will start by creating these 3 files: